moonbit-community/moondiff/README.md

 ```
 ### use

-moondiff relies on the features of `moonfmt`: `-block-style`(which is now the default behavior) and `-add-uuid`(which is not the default behavior)to function.
+moondiff relies on the features of `moonfmt`: `-block-style`(which is now the default behavior) and `-add-uuid`(which is not the default behavior).
 If you wish to use moondiff in a MoonBit repository, please first execute the following command:

 ```shell
 moon fmt -- -add-uuid